mmikowski/hi_score/README.md

     xhi>  12 publish     : Upload to publishers xhi>  13 dev_restart : Cycle local HTTP server
     xhi>  14 dev_stop    : Stop local HTTP server
-    xhi>  15 deploy      : Upload distribution        1.4.x
+    xhi>  15 deploy      : Upload distribution        # placeholder
-    xhi>  16 prod_start  : Start production server(s) 1.4.x
+    xhi>  16 prod_start  : Start production server(s) # placeholder
-    xhi>  17 prod_restart: Cycle production server(s) 1.4.x
+    xhi>  17 prod_restart: Cycle production server(s) # placeholder
-    xhi>  18 prod_stop   : Stop production server(s)  1.4.x
+    xhi>  18 prod_stop   : Stop production server(s)  # placeholder
-    xhi>  19 fetch_info  : Fetch feedback             1.4.x
+    xhi>  19 fetch_info  : Fetch feedback             # placeholder
-    xhi>  20 uninstall   : Remove xhi                 1.4.x
+    xhi>  20 uninstall   : Remove xhi                 # placeholder
     xhi>  END Stage 00 help
 ```

 This tool is used for all [NPM lifecycle scripts][_38] (such as `npm test`).

-Many sections of this document have been removed because the information is now directly available from `xhi help`.
+Many sections of this document have been removed because the information is now directly available from `bin/xhi help`.
 One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.

 ```
   $ bin/xhi help dev_lint -v